jacobian/djangobook.com/chapter02.rst

 .. admonition:: Django and Python 3.0

     At the time of writing, Python 3.0 had been released, but Django only supported it experimentally.
 Python 3.0 introduced a substantial number of backwards-incompatible changes to the language itself, and, as a result, many major Python libraries and frameworks, including Django, had not yet caught up.

-Django 1.5 will support Python 2.6-3.2.
+    Django 1.5 will support Python 2.6, 2.7, and 3.2.
+However,
+    support for Python 3.2 is considered a "preview", which means the Django developers are not yet confident enough to promise stability in production.
+For that, they suggest you wait until Django 1.6.

 Installation
 ------------